gungungggun/vue-swipeable-tab/README.md

 # vue-swipeable-tab

-A swipeable tab Vue component, Compatible with Vue 2.x
+A swipeable tab Vue component, Compatible with Vue 2.x.
+This component works only on mobile.

 ## Install